quirimmo/angular-animations-pack/projects/angular-animations-library/README.md

 In order to use an animation, import the corresponding function from the `angular-animations-library` module, and then call this function from the `animations` metadata of the component.

-Every animation defines its trigger name, which will be used inside the HTML in order to embed the animation, and it defines 4 different states for every trigger:
+Every animation defines its trigger name, which will be used inside the HTML in order to embed the animation, and it defines 4 different transitions for every trigger:

 1. **_active_**
 2. **_inactive_**
 3. **\*void => \*\***
 4. **_\* => void_**

-The last two are included only if you want that the animation will work also when the elment enters/leaves the view, through setting the `includeVoidTransitions` parameter to `true`.
 In this way, you are free to trigger the animation whenever you want, simply changing the state of its trigger from `inactive` to `active`.

-The following snippet shows how to implement the trigger inside the HTML in the case above of the highlight animation, achieving an highlight animation on mouse over:
+The last two transitions are included only if you want that the animation will work also when the elment enters/leaves the view, through setting the `includeVoidTransitions` parameter to `true`, which is `false` by default.

+You can pass several parameters to the animation, depending on the animation itself, but all of them share the two parameters `includeVoidTransitions` and
+`duration`, which is `100ms` by default.

+All the animations of the library can be combined if needed, in order to create more complex animations given by the composition of two or more animations.

+## Example

+In the HTML implement the trigger of the animation, and then change the state when you want to trigger the animation:

 ```html
 <div [@highlight]="elementState" (mouseover)="elementState = 'active';" (mouseout)="elementState = 'inactive';">